Broken Access Control

 What is Broken Access Control?

-Broken access control occurs when a web application does not properly enforce the permissions and restrictions that govern user actions.
+Broken access control occurs when a web application does not correctly enforce the permissions and restrictions that govern user actions.
 This vulnerability allows unauthorized users to access, modify, or delete data they should not have access to, potentially leading to severe security breaches.
-Access control is a fundamental aspect of security, ensuring that users can only perform actions within their designated permissions.
+Access control is fundamental to security, ensuring users can only perform actions within their designated permissions.
 When this control fails, it can result in unauthorized data exposure, manipulation, or even complete system compromise.

 Key Aspects of Access Control

-1. Authentication vs. Authorization: It is crucial to differentiate between authentication (verifying the identity of a user) and authorization (determining what an authenticated user can do).
+Authentication vs. Authorization: It is crucial to differentiate between authentication (verifying a user’s identity) and authorization (determining what an authenticated user can do).
 Broken access control often manifests in the failure of authorization processes.

-2. Role-Based Access Control (RBAC): Many applications implement RBAC, where users are assigned roles that dictate their access levels.
-A flaw in the RBAC implementation can lead to broken access control.
+Role-Based Access Control (RBAC): Many applications implement RBAC, in which users are assigned roles that dictate access levels.
+A flaw in the implementation can lead to broken access control.

 Common Examples of Broken Access Control